brandallk/board-planner/readme.md

 ##### Make, Save & Share Music in the Browser

-Link to the live project (on Heroku): [Board Planner](https://board-planner.herokuapp.com/)
+Link to the live project (on Heroku): [Board Planner](https://board-planner.herokuapp.com/) (Note: For a quick preview of the app, you can log in as test-user Chico Marx -- email: chico@marx.com, password: password.
+This test-user has a few boards and collaborators already.)

 ##### About the project